BrightTag/Crosstie/README.md

 ### <a name="types"></a>BrightTag.Types
 #### Description
-The BrightTag.Types function returns a Boolean value that indicates whether a specified variable is any of the following:
+`BrightTag.Types` function returns a Boolean value that indicates whether a specified variable is any of the following:

   - isArray
   - isBoolean